erikarenhill/docs/raspberrypiimage.md

     $ sudo dd bs=4M if=emoncmspiv5avr.img of=/dev/sdb

 <br>
 #### 3) Intall RFM12Pi
-Intall RFM12Pi expansion module onto the Pi's GPIO pins taking care to align up pin 1.
+Install RFM12Pi hardware expansion module onto the Pi's GPIO pins taking care to align up pin 1.
 This needs to be done BEFORE pi is booted up

 #### 4) Power it up!